puppetlabs/ace/README.md

 ## Development

 After checking out the repo, run ACE using `ACE_CONF=config/local.conf bundle exec puma -C config/transport_tasks_config.rb`.
-Alternatively use `docker-compose up -d --build` to build and run an ACE container.
+Alternatively see the [docker documentation](developer-docs/docker) for docker steps.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).